xdoko01/Game-Console/README.md

 # Game-Console
-Full-featured game console based on pygame that can be integrated in your python game in order to execute python command/scripts/custom in-gamefunctions
+Full-featured game console based on pygame that can be integrated in your python game in order to execute python command/scripts/custom in-game functions

 ![screenshot](https://github.com/xdoko01/Game-Console/blob/master/pygame_console/docs/02_console01_start.png)